TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 As you can see, `useOptimisticAction` has the same required and optional callbacks arguments as `useAction`, plus one: it requires an initializer for the optimistic data [1].

-It returns the same seven keys as the regular `useAction` hook, plus one additional key [2]: `optimisticData` has the same type of the action's return object.
+It returns the same four keys as the regular `useAction` hook, plus one additional key [2]: `optimisticData` has the same type of the action's return object.
 This object will update immediately when you `execute` the action.
 Real data will come back once action has finished executing.

 ---